nguyenn42/hello-world/README.md

 # hello-world
 We are the world
 We are the children
-This line is added with Eclipse! :octocat:
+This line is added with Eclipse!